 The Home and Community-Based Alternatives (HCBA) Waiver allows for participant direction of personal care services.
 This means that program participants are able to hire the caregiver of their choosing.
 That includes specific relatives and friends.
 Generally, spouses and legal guardians are barred from receiving payment for providing care services.
 However, due to the current Coronavirus pandemic, spouses and legal guardians had been authorized to be eligible as paid caregivers through February 28, 2021.
 A request for extension has been submitted and is anticipated to be approved.

 When a married applicant has a healthier spouse (a non-applicant spouse), who continues to work or has unearned income from a pension or Social Security, their income is not used to determine the applicant’s eligibility.
-Furthermore, income may be able to be transferred from an applicant spouse to a non-applicant spouse as a monthly maintenance needs allowance.
+Furthermore, income may be transferred from an applicant spouse to a non-applicant spouse as a monthly maintenance needs allowance.
 Not only does this lower the applicant spouse’s countable income, but also ensures a non-applicant spouse does not become impoverished.
-As of 2020, up to $3,216 / month can be transferred to a non-applicant spouse.
-That is given the allowance will not put the non-applicant spouse’s monthly income above this level.
+As of 2021, up to $3,259.50 / month can be transferred to a non-applicant spouse.
+However, the spousal income allowance cannot put the non-applicant spouse’s monthly income above this level.

 This waiver requires full Medi-Cal eligibility.
 Therefore, higher income individuals who only qualify for Aged and Disabled Medi-Cal with a “Share of Cost” are not eligible for services under this waiver.

 In 2021, the asset limits are $2,000 for individuals and $3,000 for couples (with both spouses as applicants).
 Unlike with income, the couple’s assets are considered jointly owned.
 However, the non-applicant spouse is allowed to keep a greater portion of the assets.
-Called a community spouse resource allowance, the non-applicant spouse can keep up to $128,640 of the couples assets, while the applicant spouse is able to keep $2,000.
+Called a community spouse resource allowance, the non-applicant spouse can keep up to $130,380 of the couples assets, while the applicant spouse is able to keep $2,000.
 Learn more here.

 Persons whose income or assets exceed the California Medicaid limits and couples where only one spouse is seeking Medicaid should consult with a professional Medi-Cal planner to structure their assets and income appropriately to enable them the best possibility of acceptance into Medi-Cal.